GraphingLib/GraphingLibStyleEditor/docs/index.rst

     glse.run()

 It is as simple as that!
+You can now start creating your own styles for GraphingLib.

+.. button-ref:: handbook
+   :color: primary

+        Go to Handbook

 .. toctree::
    :maxdepth: 1